Skip to main content

 }

-The function attestingFlow shows the process from the beginning to the end.
-First the Claimer generates the credential and sends it to the Attester.
-After that the Attester checks the attributes and either attests or denies the attestation because the attributes are invalid.
-Once the attestation is written on the chain, they can share all or part of the attested credentials with verifiers.
+In the attestingFlow function, the Claimer generates the demo credential and sends it to the Attester.
+The Attester checks the attributes and either attests or denies the attestation if the attributes are invalid.
+Once the attestation is written on the chain, the Attester can share all or part of the attested credentials with verifiers.

 Runโ€‹